blockful-io/shutter-staking/docs/simplified-staking-architecture.md

 7. When unstaking, are the rewards also transferred to the keyper?
    The keyper has the option to choose whether they want to claim the rewards when they unstake.
 This is the default behavior.
+8. Is there a minimum stake amount?
+   Yes, there is a minimum amount of SHU tokens that must be staked at the first stake.
+This amount can be set by the DAO.
+If the keyper unstake, for the next stake the amount plus the current stake amount must be greater than the minimum

 ## Requirements